Does DNA get “washed out” over time? If it does, how does the process work? In this post, you will find the answers to these questions, plus:

 Is it true that DNA from your ancestors gets washed out over time?

-While DNA doesn’t truly “wash out” in a literal sense, DNA passed down our ancestors was “diluted” with the DNA from other ancestors.
+While DNA doesn’t truly “wash out” in a literal sense, DNA passed down from our ancestors was “diluted” with the DNA from other ancestors.
 In this way, it is true that genetic material from distant ancestors is “watered down” over time and will not show up as intensely in our DNA results as DNA from our recent ancestors.

 For example, if I know that my 6th great-grandmother was Irish, I might be expecting to see a certain percentage of Irish DNA in my ethnicity estimate (or ancestry estimate, as it is sometimes called).
 If I don’t see any Irish in my results, I can assume that the amount of Irish DNA that I inherited from her was too small to show up in my results.